 What are the chances of S. 386 Bill to pass in Senate?

-If current sponsors of the Bill headed by Senator Mike Lee S. 386 goes to next step by accommodating Nurses Carve out, the risk is that other Senators can also put holds and add on some other amendments as riders ( amendments that may not be relevant to the bill) and further make it difficult to pass.
-So, as it stands today, unless the co-sponsors of the bill hit at least 60, the chances of the bill going forward are very low…
+Now, if current sponsors of the Bill headed by Senator Mike Lee S. 386 goes to next step by accommodating many of these items, the risk is that other Senators may come up again and also put holds and add on some other amendments as riders ( amendments that may not be relevant to the bill) and further make it difficult to pass.
+We do not know at this point, if someone else would come and again stop the bill.
+So, as it stands today, unless the co-sponsors of the bill hit at least 60, the chances of the bill going forward are in risky position.

 What do you think of the S. 386 Bill ?
 What are its chances in your view in Senate ?